 The results of the measurements are displayed on a graphic LCD as a graph and numerically.
 It is possible to view past readings with a paging function.
 Calibrations are stored in a non-volatile memory.

-The device has a serial interface for data transfer to a PC and a analogue 4-20 mA output.
+The device has a serial interface (RS 232 / USB) for data transfer to a PC and an analogue 4-20 mA output.

 The latest AA detection technique used in the UT-3000 offers some clear advantages over other methods.
 Mercury trace detection by fluorescence must use a carrier and sometimes a sheath gas and suffers from the quenching effect which can never be completely eliminated.